AriEncarnacion/basic_image_augmentation/README.md

 .
 ```

-The augmented images will then be saved in the `augmented_photos` directory.
+The augmented images will be saved in the `augmented_photos` directory.
 The image names will have the augmentations appended.
 In the above example, the saved image would be `myImage_h_v_r90.jpg`.